- Where can I obtain a list of the County's largest employers?

 Other Financing Opportunities may exist both in from private banks, the County, State, and Federal government.
 Our Chief Financial Officer can work with you to find suitable financing.
 Contact our Chief Financial Officer at 410-887-8000.

-A. Basic demographics and statistical information for the County as a whole can be found on the Economic Development's Demographics and Maps page.
+A. Basic demographics and statistical information for the County as a whole can be found on the Economic and Workforce Development's Demographics and Maps page.
 Data for specific business areas of the County can be found below.

-BCinfobank is a partnership between the Baltimore County Public Library and the Department of Economic Development.
+BCinfobank is a partnership between the Baltimore County Public Library and the Department of Economic and Workforce Development.
 The site provides a comprehensive listing of demographic and business resources so that users may find data that fits their needs.